Rillus/rillus.github.io/_posts/2023-09-01-Note-taking-workflows-and-organisation.md

 04. Archive
 ```

+I spend most of my time in Projects at the top, and can find things I'm currently working on very quickly, and the further down the folder/file list you go, the less used an item is likely to be.
+For oft-used files, you'll start to remember the address for quickly pulling up the file via command palette shortcuts.
 ## Anything else?
-In addition to the above structure, I have a couple of other notable folders (although perhaps not relevant for everyone!):
+In addition to the above structure, I have a couple of other notable folders (although probably not relevant for everyone!):
 ### Kerouac
 I use Obsidian exclusively on desktop (I don't like paying for anything if I can help it, and in order to sync with Obsidian on mobile, I would need to pay for a subscription to keep a "vault" in the cloud), so in order to be able to take notes on my mobile, and have them appear in Obsidian, I use an app called [GitJournal](https://gitjournal.io/).
 This posts notes to a Github repo when I type them into my phone.
 I can then `git pull` locally to sync this to my desktop, and file them accordingly.
 This also works in reverse if I commit to the repo from my desktop, it picks it up on my mobile.
 The set-up took a little experimentation, so if that's something you're interested in, [let me know](mailto:riley@ramone.co) and I'll expound on it in a future blog post.
 ### rillus.github.io